 We found 6 urologists who accept Silver Compass Balanced 3500 near Irving, TX.

 Dr. Lawrence Alter's specialty is urology (urinary tract disease).
-His average patient rating is 3.5 stars out of 5.
-These areas are among Dr. Alter's clinical interests: urge incontinence (overactive bladder), prostate problems, and bladder infection.
-He takes Blue Cross/Blue Shield, Coventry, and Parkland Community Health Plan, as well as other insurance carriers.
-Dr. Alter graduated from the University of Texas Southwestern Medical School and the University of Texas Medical Branch School of Medicine.
-He trained at Barnes-Jewish Hospital for residency.
-He is affiliated with Baylor Scott & White Health, Las Colinas Medical Center, and USMD Medical Clinic of North Texas.
+Dr. Alter is rated 3.5 stars out of 5 by his patients.
+His areas of expertise include the following: urge incontinence (overactive bladder), prostate problems, and bladder infection.
+He takes Blue Cross/Blue Shield, Coventry, Parkland Community Health Plan, and more.
+Dr. Alter attended the University of Texas Southwestern Medical School and the University of Texas Medical Branch School of Medicine and subsequently trained at Barnes-Jewish Hospital for residency.
+He is professionally affiliated with Baylor Scott & White Health, Las Colinas Medical Center, and USMD Medical Clinic of North Texas.

 Clinical interests: Prostate Problems, Incontinence, Erectile Dysfunction, Kidney Stones, Urge Incontinence, Bladder ...
 (Read more)

-Dr. James Saalfield is a physician who specializes in urology (urinary tract disease).
-His areas of expertise include urologic (genitourinary) disorders.
-Dr. Saalfield's professional affiliations include Baylor Scott & White Health and Las Colinas Medical Center.
-He attended medical school at Tulane University School of Medicine.
-For his professional training, Dr. Saalfield completed a residency program at a hospital affiliated with Tulane University.
-Patients gave him an average rating of 3.0 stars out of 5.
-Dr. Saalfield accepts Blue Cross/Blue Shield, Coventry, Parkland Community Health Plan, and more.
+Dr. James Saalfield is an urologist in Irving, TX and Fort Worth, TX.
+Areas of particular interest for Dr. Saalfield include urologic (genitourinary) disorders.
+His hospital/clinic affiliations include Baylor Scott & White Health and Las Colinas Medical Center.
+He studied medicine at Tulane University School of Medicine.
+For his residency, Dr. Saalfield trained at a hospital affiliated with Tulane University.
+Patient reviews placed him at an average of 3.0 stars out of 5.
+Dr. Saalfield is an in-network provider for Blue Cross/Blue Shield, Coventry, and Parkland Community Health Plan, as well as other insurance carriers.

 Clinical interests: Urologic Disorders, Benign Prostatic Hyperplasia